 - Improve scheduling process so that trucks aren’t waiting between dispatches

-- Improve scheduling of trucks at start and end of route so that they aren’t backed up
+- Improve scheduling of trucks at the start and end of the route so that they aren’t backed up

 - Route optimization